valentinradu/Trellis/README.md

 ### Postponing an action

-There is no built-in way to postpone an action, however, just like with blocking actions, one can have a `.postpone(action:)` action that stacks actions in an `ActionFlow` until a certain other action is fired.
+There is no built-in way to postpone an action, however, just like with blocking actions, one can have a `.postpone(action:)` action that stacks actions in an `ActionFlow` until a certain other action is published.

 ```swift
 /// Postponing an action until the user is authenticated